MicrosoftDocs/SupportArticles-docs/support/mem/intune/windows-user-cannot-enroll.md

 ---
-title: Troubleshooting guidance for when a user is not authorized to enroll a Windows device in Intune
+title: Windows user is not authorized to enroll in Intune
-description: Helps resolve the issue when a user is not allowed to enroll their Windows device in Microsoft Intune. ms.date: 10/06/2021
+description: Troubleshooting guidance for when a user cannot enroll a Windows device in Microsoft Intune ms.date: 12/02/2021 ms.reviewer: joelste
 ---

 # Windows user is not authorized to enroll

 This article gives troubleshooting steps to help resolve an issue where a user is not authorized to enroll their Windows device.

 ## Symptom